-FTP (File Transfer Protocol) lets you move files between your own device and hosting account.
+FTP (File Transfer Protocol) is a method for transferring and managing files between your device and hosting account.

-5. Once you’ve created the FTP user, you will get a popup window that shows you the FTP user credentials.
-Take note of these credentials in a secure spot, you will use them when connecting to your file transfer protocol app.
+8. Once you’ve created the FTP account, you will get a popup that shows you the FTP account credentials.
+Take note of these credentials on a secure note.

 - Port: 21